Blues in the Night (musical): Productions

 The revue originally was staged by Epps and Gregory Hines under the supervision of Norman René at the off-Broadway Playhouse 46, where it ran for 51 performances between March 26 and May 11, 1980.
 The original cast consisted of David Brunetti, Rise Collins, Suzanne M. Henry, and Gwen Shepherd.

 After 13 previews, the Broadway production, directed by Epps, opened on June 2, 1982, at the Rialto Theatre, where it ran for 53 performances.
 Jean DuShon, Debbie Shapiro, Leslie Uggams, and Charles Coleman comprised the cast.
 The show was nominated for the Tony Award for Best Musical.

 The West End production, staged by Steve Whately, opened on June 9, 1987, at the Donmar Warehouse, where it ran through July 19, 1987.
 Maria Friedman, Debby Bishop, Carol Woods, and Clarke Peters comprised the cast.
 With Peter Straker replacing Peters, it transferred to the Piccadilly Theatre, opening on September 23 and running through July 28, 1988.

 The show was nominated for the Laurence Olivier Award for Best New Musical and Woods received a nomination for Best Actress in a Musical.
 The London cast album was recorded live during the August 25–26 performances at the Donmar.

 A production ran at the Minetta Lane Theatre, New York City, from September 14, 1988, through to October 23, 1988, for 45 performances.
 The cast featured Carol Woods, Brenda Pressley, [Leilani Jones] and Lawrence Hamilton.
 In the early 1990s, Clarke Peters directed a touring production, starting at the Churchill Theatre in Bromley, South London, England.
 It featured Ricco Ross and Claire Martin.

 The revue was presented at the Post Street Theatre, San Francisco, for eight weeks in July through September 2007.
 Maurice Hines played the role of "The Man in the Saloon", with Carol Woods, Freda Payne and Paulette Ivory as the three women.

-The most recent production, in 2017, celebrated the show's 30th anniversary at the Hippodrome Casino, London.
+In 2017, the show's 30th anniversary was celebrated at the Hippodrome Casino, London.
 The cast included: Ian Carlyle as The Man, Enyonam Gbesemete as The Lady, Cleo Higgins as The Woman and Bleu Woodward as The Girl.

+In 2025, Arizona Theatre Company will present the show for a one-month run.